dnvt/dnvt-folio/README.md

       [ ] - Update the Descriptions
       [ ] - Update the colors swatches
 [x] - Menu on mobile
-[ ] - Homepage
+[x] - Homepage
-[ ] - Add Project colors in theme dictionnary
+[ ] - Clean Project colors in theme dictionnary
+[ ] - Hero
 [ ] - Add documentation to my functions
-[ ] - Hero

 ---